onfido/onfido-openapi-spec/README.md

 Libraries come with Webhook Events validation and the possibility to easily choose a region to target.

-Please find more information regarding how to use each library in his own README.md file.
+Please find more information regarding how to use each library within their own README.md file.

 ### How to build client libraries yourself